smcclab/smc-course/_workshops/08-synthesis-2.md

 ---

 {:.diary-provocation-box}
-**Group AVD**: "start big, then take things away until you can hear it working"
+**Group AVD**: start big, then "remove" things with filters & algorithms

 ### Goals for this week